Giants vs. Nationals Player Props Betting Odds

-Oddsmakers have listed player props for Thairo Estrada, Luis Garcia and others when the San Francisco Giants host the Washington Nationals at Oracle Park on Monday at 9:45 PM ET.
+Player props are available for Thairo Estrada and Luis Garcia, among others, when the San Francisco Giants host the Washington Nationals at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with DraftKings!